Skip to content

 The panel-designer plugin now:

-• Defines three plugin-internal roles (viewer, editor, admin)
+• Defines plugin-local roles (viewer, editor, admin)

 Next